Sami Meguetounif: 2023

 Meguetounif competed the full season in the 2023 Formula Regional Middle East Championship with MP Motorsport.

 For his main campaign, Meguetounif would remain with MP in FRECA, partnering Victor Bernier and Dilano van 't Hoff.
-A first podium of the year came soon, with the Frenchman finishing third in Barcelona.
+A first podium of the year came soon, with Meguetounif finishing third in Barcelona.
 After a pair of points-scoring rounds, Meguetounif and the team would miss the round in Mugello out of respect for van 't Hoff, who had died in an accident at Spa.
 At the subsequent round in France, Meguetounif would finish second, and he would repeat that result during the next event at the Red Bull Ring, dedicating his result to van 't Hoff.
 However, this would end up being his final podium finish of the year, one he ended ninth overall, six places ahead of teammate Bernier.